Architecture BRIO engages actively in the creation of contextually appropriate, sustainable design solutions within an increasingly changing world.

 As part of the Bandra Collective, the firm is involved with research and design of public space in the city.
 The group of architects, all living or working in Bandra share design resources and ideas that could benefit life in their neighbourhood.

 Aesthetics, technological and environmentally friendly innovativeness are the corner stones of its guiding philosophy.
-Creating solutions for a context where architecture is continuously affected by scarcity is an inherent part of its design philosophy.
-Scarcity, whether it is in terms of the availability of materials and energy, building time, skilled labour, financial scarcity or restrictions due to remote locations of projects.
+Creating solutions for a context where scarcity affects architecture in multiple dimensions is an inherent part of its design philosophy.
+The acceptance of scarcity, whether it is in terms of the availability of materials and energy, building time, skilled labour, financial scarcity or restrictions due to remote locations of projects, is a tool to drive innovation.
 Architecture BRIO’s approach to tackling these constraints is to search for smart solutions.
 The solutions should not only solve but also resonate the complex problems from which they arise in the first place.